scylladb/scylladb/docs/architecture/raft.rst

      - Schema updates are possible and safe.
      - Try restarting the node.
 If the node is dead, :doc:`replace it with a new node </operating-scylla/procedures/cluster-management/replace-dead-node/>`.
    * - 2 nodes
-     - Cluster is not fully opetarional.
+     - Cluster is not fully operational.
 The data is available for reads and writes, but schema changes are impossible.
      - Restart at least 1 of the 2 nodes that are down to regain quorum.
 If you can’t recover at least 1 of the 2 nodes, contact `ScyllaDB support <https://www.scylladb.com/product/support/>`_ for assistance.
    * - 1 datacenter
-     - Cluster is not fully opetarional.
+     - Cluster is not fully operational.
 The data is available for reads and writes, but schema changes are impossible.
      - When the DC comes back online, restart the nodes.
 If the DC does not come back online and nodes are lost, :doc:`restore the latest cluster backup into a new cluster </operating-scylla/procedures/backup-restore/restore/>`.
 You can contact `ScyllaDB support <https://www.scylladb.com/product/support/>`_ for assistance.